Interesting for logistics companies, e-commerce and consumers

 Use in transportation and traffic networks

-“Last mile” also describes the difficulty of getting people from a transport hub, particularly train stations, bus stations and ferry terminals, to their final destination.
-Alternatively, when users have difficulty getting from their origin location to a transport network, the scenario can be referred to as a “first mile problem”.
+“Last mile” also describes the difficulty of bringing people from a traffic junction, especially train stations, bus stations and ferry stations.
+If users have difficulty getting from their starting point to a transport network, the scenario can alternatively be referred to as the “problem of the first mile”.

 Solutions to the last mile problem in public transport include the use of feeder buses, bicycle infrastructure and urban planning reform.